 Last year, M.K.S Tools & Company sent a cargo of toolkits from India to Hong Kong.
 However, upon reaching the destination, the Hong Kong company found that a major portion of the consignment was muddy and wet and they lodged a claim for the damaged cargo to the amount of USD 100,000.

 If M.K.S Tools & Company had purchased a cargo insurance, the policy would have helped in dealing with this unforeseen loss.
-The policy would have covered the losses incurred to the toolkit consignment due to a cyclone and water entering the packaging.
+The policy would have provided the coverage the losses incurred to the toolkit consignment due to a cyclone and water entering the packaging.

 Without a cargo insurance policy, M.K.S.
 Tools paid all the losses out of pocket.